chrisxmccormack/alth-firebase-dev/README.md

     ```bash
     firebase login
     ```
-3.  **Configure Admin UID in Rules**:
+3.  **⚠️ CONFIGURE ADMIN UID IN RULES (CRITICAL STEP) ⚠️**:
     - Open the `firestore.rules` file.
     - Find the line with the placeholder `'YOUR_ADMIN_UID_HERE'`.
     - **You must replace this placeholder** with the same System Admin UID you set in your `.env.local` file.
-If you don't, the admin features and other parts of the app will not work correctly.
+    - **If you do not do this, the rules deployment will fail silently on Firebase's servers, and your app will not have the correct permissions.**
 4.  **Deploy Rules**: From your project root, run:
     ```bash
     firebase deploy --only firestore:rules
     ```
     You should see a "Deploy complete!" message.
-If you see any errors, double-check that you replaced the admin UID placeholder correctly.
+If you still encounter permission errors after this, double-check that you replaced the admin UID placeholder correctly and re-deploy.

 ### Authorized Domains